JBZoo/CSV-Blueprint/README.md

 * **Batch processing**
     * If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.
-    * Flag to ignore file name pattern.
-It's useful when you have a lot of files, and you don't want to validate the file name.

 * **Validation**
     * Multi `filename_pattern`.
 Support list of regexs.